kelecss/ds_capstone-project_lengwiler/README.md

 # Capstone Project Lengwiler
 #### Data Mining for the Social Sciences using R / University of Lucerne / Spring Term 2024 / Dr. Andrea De Angelis

+### Original Repository
+The original repository for the capstone project can be found [here](https://github.com/kelecss/ds_capstone_project.git).
+The current repository was created due to unsolvable merging issues with the original repository.

 # Zurich Public Pools App
 Author: Kerim Lengwiler